Chris Atkinson

-Chris Atkinson (born 30 November 1979 in Bega, New South Wales, Australia) is a professional rally driver.
+Christopher James Atkinson (born 30 November 1979 in Bega, New South Wales, Australia) is a professional rally driver.
 In the World Rally Championship (WRC), Atkinson drove for the Subaru World Rally Team between 2004 and 2008.
 His best finish on an individual WRC event is second, which he achieved at the 2008 Rally México and Rally Argentina.
 Other podium placings include third-place finishes at the 2005 Rally Japan and the 2008 Monte Carlo Rally.

 Atkinson drives for Team MRF, and competed in the 2012 Asia-Pacific Rally Championship and made a guest appearance in the World Rally Championship.
 Atkinson won the 2012 Asia-Pacific Rally Championship.

 On 16 August 2012, it was announced that Atkinson would be the number one driver for the WRC Team Mini Portugal outfit for the last five races of the 2012 WRC season.